dullroar/ten-steps-to-linux-survival/README.md

        default).
 Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.

-       Mandatory arguments to long options are mandatory for short options too.
+       Mandatory arguments to long options are mandatory for short optio...

        -a, --all
               do not ignore entries starting with .